k2-fsa/icefall/egs/librispeech/ASR/conformer_ctc/README.md

 ### Step 4: Use your alignments in training

-Please refer to `conformer_mmi/train.py` for how usage.
+Please refer to `conformer_mmi/train.py` for usage.
 Some useful functions are:

 - `load_alignments()`, it loads alignment saved by `conformer_ctc/ali.py`